vanvalenlab/kiosk-console/docs/source/GETTING_STARTED.rst

 .. note:: Google offers a number of GPU types.
 The DeepCell Kiosk uses preemptible `NVIDIA T4` GPUs for inference by default.

 5. Create a `cloud storage bucket <https://cloud.google.com/storage/docs/creating-buckets>`_ in the default region of your project (this should be a "Standard class" bucket, which you can select using fine-grained access control).
 This will be used to store data and models.
-Record the bucket name (as with project ID, you will need this during Kiosk configuration).
+Record the bucket name, which will be needed during Kiosk configuration.
 Please do not use underscores (`_`) in your bucket name.
 Your bucket should follow the organizational structure that follows:

    .. code-block:: bash